donspablo/donPabloNow/README.md

 - 👯 I’m looking to collaborate on Various Projects, give me a holla!

 - 💬 Talk to me about Anything, very interested in a wide range of topics :)
-<p>"No matter how brilliant your mind or strategy, if you're playing a solo game, you'll always lose out to a team" ~ Reid Hoffman</p>

 - 🔭 I’m currently working on [MeanOS](https://github.com/donPabloNow/MeanOs)

-- 🌱 I’m currently learning **Kubenetes**

-- 👯 I’m looking to collaborate on [Various Projects](https://github.com/donPabloNow)

-- 🤝 I’m looking for help with [Various Projects](https://github.com/donPabloNow)

 - 👨‍💻 All of my projects are available at [https://github.com/donPabloNow](https://github.com/donPabloNow)